thornevald-publishing/sample-files/README.md

 ## Contents

 - `copyright.md` – Practical advice for authors on AI, DRM, and rights protection.
+- `ai-safety-compliance-policy-2026.md` AI Safety & Compliance Policy 2026: Publisher & Vendor Template
+- `direct-sale-how-to.md` How to Sell Direct: The Indie Author Manual (2026 Update)
 - Other advisory/reference files may be added over time.

 ## Purpose